 - What does the author mean by the line “____”?

 In inference questions, candidates need to identify inference sources and understand the context thoroughly.
 If a particular sentence is given, read the entire paragraph and check for particular clues.
 Answering these questions can be easy if the context and idea of the entire passage are properly understood.

 There are certain questions in the RC section that require the candidates to identify correct and incorrect facts from the passage.
-Some examples include-
+Some examples include the following:

 - According to the passage, what is “___”?

-- Which of the following sentence include incorrect facts?
+- Which of the following sentences include incorrect facts?

-- According to the passage, which of the following statement is correct?
+- According to the passage, which of the following statements is correct?

 - According to the author, what does the sentence “___” mean?

 To solve these questions, it is important to read the entire passage properly and keep the key facts in mind.
 This way, one can easily relate a particular question to the passage and answer it easily.
 Sometimes, logical or inferential facts are also asked in this type.